 It’s certainly doubtful that NOAA’s reconstruction of ACE is accurate and consistent as far back as 1851.
 I hesitate to give credence to a data series that predates the confluence of satellite observations, ocean-buoys, and specially equipped aircraft.
 The history of weather satellites casts doubt on the validity of aggregate estimates for any period preceding the early 1960s.

 As it happens, the data sets for tropical cyclone activity that are maintained by the Tropical Meteorology Project at Colorado State University cover all six of the relevant ocean basins as far back as 1972.
-And excluding the North Indian Ocean basin — which is by far the least active — the coverage goes back to 1961 (and beyond).
+The coverage goes back to 1961 (and beyond) for all but the North Indian Ocean basin — which is by far the least active.

-The red line is the sum of ACE for all five basins, including the Northwest Pacific basin; the yellow line in the sum of ACE for four basins, including the Northeast Pacific basin; etc.
+The red line is the sum of ACE for all six basins, including the Northwest Pacific basin; the yellow line in the sum of ACE for the next five basins, including the Northeast Pacific basin; etc.

 I have these observations about the numbers represented in the preceding graphs:

-If one is a believer in CAGW (the G stands for global), it is a lie (by glaring omission) to focus on random, land-falling hurricanes hitting the U.S.
+- If one is a believer in CAGW (the G stands for global), it is a lie (by glaring omission) to focus on random, land-falling hurricanes hitting the U.S. or other parts of the Western Hemisphere.

-The overall level of activity is practically flat between 1961 and 2016, with the exception of spikes that seem to coincide with strong El Niño events.
+- The overall level of activity is practically flat between 1972 and 2019, with the exception of spikes that coincide with strong El Niño events.

-I am very sorry for the victims of Harvey, Irma, and every other weather-related disaster — and of every other disaster, whether man-made or not.
+I am very sorry for the victims of Michael, Florence, Harvey, Irma, and every weather-related disaster — and every disaster, whether man-made or not.
 But I am not about to reduce my carbon footprint because of the Luddite hysterics who dominate and cling to the quasi-science of climatology.

 Ron Clutz, “Temperatures According to Climate Models“, Science Matters, March 24, 2015